Home · faucets

 • Stagnant water (guest bathrooms, rarely-used outdoor faucets)

-• Organic matter in water (from municipal treatment systems or well water)
+• Organic matter in water (from municipal treatment or well water)

 Type 2: Mold/Biofilm

-Sometimes mistaken for algae, black-green mold or biofilm can develop in faucet aerators, especially if you have hard water or high mineral content.
-This creates a sticky, slimy layer that traps debris and accelerates clogging.
+Mold or biofilm is sometimes mistaken for algae.
+Black-green mold can develop in faucet aerators, especially with hard water or high mineral content.
+It forms a sticky, slimy layer that traps debris and makes clogging worse.

 Type 3: Copper Corrosion (Blue-Green Staining)

-If your "green" is more blue-green or turquoise, and it's staining the sink/fixtures rather than just clogging the aerator, you're dealing with copper pipe corrosion.
+If your "green" is more blue-green or turquoise, and it's staining the sink rather than just clogging the aerator, you're dealing with copper pipe corrosion.
 This happens when:

 • You have copper plumbing

-• Water sits in pipes for long periods
+• Water sits in pipes for extended periods

-The difference: Algae/mold clogs and wipes off easily.
-Copper staining is harder to remove and indicates a water chemistry issue requiring different solutions.
+The key difference: Algae and mold clog and wipe off easily.
+Copper staining is harder to remove and signals a water chemistry issue that needs a different fix.

 Why It Happens: The Science Behind Faucet Deposits

-3. Moisture + darkness + nutrients create ideal conditions for algae/mold spores (present in all water) to germinate and multiply
+3. Moisture, darkness, and nutrients create ideal conditions for algae and mold spores to germinate and multiply

-4. Growth accelerates as the colony establishes, trapping more debris and reducing water flow
+4. Growth accelerates as the colony establishes, trapping more debris and cutting flow

-5. Reduced flow means more stagnation, creating a vicious cycle
+5. Reduced flow means more stagnation, which feeds the cycle

-In warm, humid climates, this process can happen in just 2-3 weeks if water quality favors biological growth.
+In warm, humid climates, this can happen in just 2–3 weeks.

 How to Remove Green Deposits: Step-by-Step